HADDAD FELLOWSHIP 2023-2024 for Brazilian Postgraduate Applicants

 - A copy of the student’s passport, which must be valid at least until the end of the exchange programme.

 - English proficiency certificate.
 Any certificate which is valid according to the standards set by Trinity College Dublin will be deemed valid by the Haddad Fellowship committee.
-N.B.: while Trinity College Dublin does have an overall standard, individual courses may require higher grades.
-Candidates should check the course website to know what the requirements are and contact TCD if they have enquiries on that matter.
+N.B.: while Trinity College Dublin does have an overall standard, individual courses may require a specific certificate or higher grades.
+Candidates should check the course website to know what the requirements are.

 Send your queries to firstname.lastname@example.org.
 Information which is not related to the scholarship should be sent to the relevant department at TCD, such as the Academic Registry, the Global Relations Office, or the school responsible for the desired course.